 - Medical Grade Footwear: for participants who have hard to fit feet or require footwear to accommodate orthotics.

-- Custom Foot Orthoses: for participants who may need foot posture support, pain-relief, pressure relief, or alignment of foot or leg asymmetries.
+- Custom Orthotics: for participants who may need foot posture support, pain-relief, pressure relief, or alignment of foot or leg asymmetries.

 - Falls Prevention: Podiatry care can improve the comfort, stability and mobility of your feet and minimise pain, reducing the risk of falls and injuries.